Last Updated on

 Millions of people are currently in a similar situation.

-There have been mass layoffs due to the pandemic, but many are being reassured that they will have jobs to return to once this is all over.
+There have been mass layoffs due to the global pandemic, but many laid off employees are being reassured that they will have jobs to return to once this is all over.
 I hope this is true.

 But speaking from experience, being promised a job is not a guarantee.